mmattamala/docker_setup/README.md

     }
 }
 ```
-I also like to add to the bashrc to easily open procman:
+We recommend to add an alias to the OPC `.bashrc` to easily access procman:
 ```sh
 alias procman="rosrun procman_ros sheriff -l $HOME/procman.pmd"
 ```
-Start procman (dont forget to source your `.bashrc`)
+Start procman (don not forget to source your `.bashrc` before):
 ```sh
 procman
 ```